 Even if you don’t celebrate Hanukkah, remember it’s important for all kids to learn about and celebrate other cultures and traditions.
-So no matter your religious background, consider adding some Hanukkah books to your next library pick-up or home collection.
+So no matter your religious background, consider adding some Hanukkah books to your home collection or next library pick-up.

-Here are 10 Hanukkah books to check out this season.
+Here are 15 Hanukkah books to check out with your little one(s) this season.

 For Babies & Toddlers

 In this tabbed board book, Curious George learns all about the traditions of Hanukkah, from lighting the candles to spinning the dreidel and more.
-This book even comes with a recipe for latkes inside.
+This book even comes with a recipe for latkes.

-Teach your little one the history of Hanukkah with this board book.
-From the story of the miracle of the oil to traditions like chocolate gelt, your baby will love this book.
+Teach your little one the history of Hanukkah with this board book, from the story of the miracle of the oil to traditions like chocolate gelt.

-Biscuit wants to make his own menorah for Hanukkah, and once he does he is ready to celebrate the holiday's best traditions with family and friends.
+Biscuit wants to make his own menorah for Hanukkah, and once he does he's ready to celebrate the rest of the holiday's traditions with family and friends.

-Grover has invited all of his friends on Sesame Street to celebrate Hanukkah with him.
-Follow along as the characters discover the why and how of celebrating Hanukkah together.
+Grover has invited all his Sesame Street friends to celebrate Hanukkah with him.
+Follow along as the characters discover the whys and hows of celebrating Hanukkah together.

 Lucky Latke was rescued from an animal shelter on the very first night of Hanukkah.
 Although he might have some trouble learning the house rules, he celebrates the holiday all the same.